wini-rs/wini/wini-website/src/pages/doc/pages/directory_structure/files_at_root.md

 This file is therefore, a configuration of the TypeScript formatter.

+## bun.lockb

+A binary lockfile of all the javascript packages managed by [`bun`](https://bun.sh/).
+More information at <https://bun.sh/docs/install/lockfile>.

 ## Cargo.toml

 The cargo configuration file of the current project.
-See <https://doc.rust-lang.org/cargo/reference/manifest.html> for more information about it.
+More information at <https://doc.rust-lang.org/cargo/reference/manifest.html>.

 ## flake.nix